Skip to Content

 How It Works

-Each node is a UTxO containing:
+Each element in the list is a UTxO containing:

-1. A unique NFT identifying the node
+1. A unique NFT identifying the element (the asset name encodes the node key)

 When to Use This Pattern